UmeanNever/ParamRestore/README.md

 ## 📋 Overview

-This repository provides code for analyzing Supervised Fine-Tuning (SFT) of Large Language Models (LLMs) via parameter restoration, accompanying our paper *“Analyzing the Effects of Supervised Fine-Tuning on Model Knowledge from Token and Parameter Levels.”*
+This repository provides code for analyzing and improving Supervised Fine-Tuning (SFT) of Large Language Models (LLMs) via parameter restoration, accompanying our paper *“Analyzing the Effects of Supervised Fine-Tuning on Model Knowledge from Token and Parameter Levels.”*

 - 📖 **Paper**: [Read our paper on arXiv](https://arxiv.org/abs/2509.16596).
 Accepted to EMNLP 2025 (main conference).
-- 🛠️ **Code**: This repository provides a clean, lightweight implementation of the proposed **Parameter Restoration Analysis** method, designed to be easily extensible to new models and fine-tuning setups.
+- 🛠️ **Code**: This repository provides a clean, lightweight implementation of the proposed **Parameter Restoration** method, designed to be easily extensible to new models and fine-tuning setups.

 In the paper, we study five LLMs from two model families on the CBQA task and show that both the category and scale of fine-tuning data can influence model knowledge in unexpected ways.

 Our analysis further reveals that **up to 90% of parameter updates during SFT are unnecessary** and can even degrade model knowledge.
 Restoring some of the most heavily updated parameters in the fine-tuned model to their original values before SFT can significantly improve performance.

-This motivates a simple, effective, and generally applicable analysis tool:
+This motivates a simple, effective, and generally applicable tool:
 **selectively restore subsets of parameters** in a fine-tuned model to their pre-SFT values and measure the resulting impact.

 ## 🚀 Quick Start

-The code in this repository is refactored from our original research code to provide a clean, self-contained implementation of the parameter restoration analysis method.
+The code in this repository is refactored from our original research code to provide a clean, self-contained implementation of the parameter restoration method.

 **Given:**
 - an original model (e.g., pre-trained), and